AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 1. Security
 -------------

 - **FQDN Source Filter** enhances egress FQDN function by allowing source IP filtering on any tag and gateway.
-An given tag can have different source IP filtering applying to different gateways.
+A given tag can have different source IP filtering applying to different gateways.
 This provides fine grained configuration control.
 To configure, click Edit Source on an existing tag and select a gateway to edit.
 For details, read `Edit Source <https://docs.aviatrix.com/HowTos/FQDN_Whitelists_Ref_Design.html#edit-source>`_.

 2. Next Gen Transit Network
 -----------------------------